RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

    | maxmem    | 1.5 TB/node / 1.5 TB/node |  1 day / 7 day   | 40 / node   | No         |
    +-----------+---------------------------+------------------+-------------+------------+

-* You must be added to a specific group to access the :tt:`highmem / hugemem/ maxmem` partitions.
-  If you are not a member of these groups then  you will not be able to submit jobs to these partitions and ``sinfo`` command  will not show these partitions.

-* The :tt:`maxmem` partition is a single 1.5 TB node and that is reserved for those rare applications that :underline:`really require that much memory`.
-You can only be allocated the entire node.
-No free jobs run in this partition.

 .. table:: **Available GPU partitions**
    :widths: 15 30 20 20 15
    :class: noscroll-table